MaSe69/dssb/md/20_Python/pandas_13_read.md

     df = pd.read_csv(filename, delimiter = "|", header=7)
     df.head(3)

-Similarly, there is a tail functionality to cut off superflous data at the end of a file.
+Similarly, there is a tail functionality to cut off superfluous data at the end of a file.

 Check the documentation on [read](https://pandas.pydata.org/docs/reference/api/pandas.read_csv.html) for other helpful parameters for your data.